How to: Use Data Collections in a Dropdown Component

 Overview

-In this guide, you'll learn how to use a Plug-In to control an API (application programming interface) call.
-This API call is internal to Unqork's Data Collection, and references select data in a drop-down menu using a Dropdown component.
+In this guide, you'll learn how to use a Plug-In component to control an API (application programming interface) call.
+You'll make an internal API call to Unqork's Data Collection, and reference select data using a Dropdown component.

 By making this API call, you can populate a drop-down menu without manually adding values.
-If you change your data collection, those changes populate in your menu.
-Though you can create a new data collection, make a call to a pre-existing one to follow the steps in this how-to-guide.
+If you change your Data Collection, those changes populate in your menu.
+In this guide, you'll use a pre-existing Data Collection to reference.

 What You'll Learn